UNITED24 - Make a charitable donation in support of Ukraine!

 As part of the realignment of the Bundeswehr all ongoing defense projects were reviewed in 2011.
 Accordingly, various courses of action were developed in the Department of Defense.
 The overall objective is to adequately equip the Bundeswehr from the deployment and simultaneously to gain free space planning for future projects.
 The Defence Minister Thomas de Maizière approved on 14 October 2011 a plan that included both a change in the number of weapons to be procured as well as a reduction of the already deployed weapons systems.

-The Navy will improve its future robustness and sustainability with the Type K-130 corvettes.
-The corvettes will be capable of precision target engagement ashore, thus supporting joint operations from the sea.
-The Type F125 frigates will be a completely new type of vessel, designed especially for prolonged stabilisation operations.
-Thanks to innovative concepts for operational deployment, the ship will be able to remain on station in the area of operations for up to two years.
+The Navy would improve its future robustness and sustainability with the Type K-130 corvettes.
+The corvettes would be capable of precision target engagement ashore, thus supporting joint operations from the sea.
+The Type F125 frigates would be a completely new type of vessel, designed especially for prolonged stabilisation operations.
+Thanks to innovative concepts for operational deployment, the ship would be able to remain on station in the area of operations for up to two years.

 With its Type 702 combat support ships the German Navy ensures logistic and medical support for prolonged operations.
 Combat support ships can also be used to support joint operations, as well as humanitarian assistance and evacuation operations.
 What is more, they can serve as a command platform during joint operations.
 Depending on the type of operation necessary, they can be equipped with an operations centre, or alternatively, with a mobile naval surgical hospital.